AndrewFasano/DPA/labs/LAB07/README.md

 You can then run `./jq` to parse a JSON file.

-For a non-trivial input file, download `https://gist.githubusercontent.com/EmilGedda/370e487cd658b61139b63d92059e73fd/raw/a3b7358f524b9b62af188707c985e8fc586a9997/seed.json` and run
+For a non-trivial input file, download `https://gist.githubusercontent.com/EmilGedda/370e487cd658b61139b63d92059e73fd/raw/a3b7358f524b9b62af188707c985e8fc586a9997/seed.json` pass the file to jq via stdin.

 ```
 ./jq -CS < seed.json
 ```

+Look at the guide to using `perf` [here](https://www.brendangregg.com/perf.html).

+NOTE: If you are on WSL, you will need to run perf with an absolute path to `/usr/lib/linux-tools/<linux-version>-generic/perf` instead of just using `perf`.

-Look at the guide to using perf [here](https://www.brendangregg.com/perf.html).
-Use perf to record the execution of JQ in the following ways:
+Use `perf` to record the execution of JQ in three different ways.

-1)
+Examine the output created by each.
+Which functions are taking the most time?
+Examine the source code, do any of the long-running functions look like they could be optimized?

+Check-in 3: describe what you found